msherif4/kodo/docs/source/using_kodo.rst

 Using Kodo in Your Application
 ==============================

-The following describes how you may include Kodo in your own projects.
+The following describes how you may include Kodo in your own projects and applications.
+The following section

 Dependencies of Kodo
 --------------------

+If you decide not to use the Kodo build-scripts to download the dependencies of Kodo.
+You may do so manually - this section will describe the steps you need to take.

 In Kodo we try to not reinvent the wheel we therefore rely on a number of external libraries.
 These must be available in order